moomerman/go-lib/kvstore/README.md

 # kvstore
-The kvstore package provides an interface to a kvstore and multiple implementations.
+The kvstore package provides an interface for operations on a KV store with multiple implementations.

 https://godoc.org/github.com/moomerman/go-lib/kvstore